reflectoring/reflectoring.github.io/content/blog/2022/2022-07-03-getting-started-with-aws-step-functions.md

 ### Types of State Machine: Standard vs Express
 We can create two types of state machine.
 State machine executions differ based on the type.
 The type of state machine cannot be changed after the state machine is created.
-1. **Standard**: These are ideal for long-running, durable, and auditable workflows
+1. **Standard**: State machine of type: `Standard` should be used for long-running, durable, and auditable processes.
-2. **Express**: ideal for high-volume, event-processing workloads such as IoT data ingestion, streaming data processing and transformation, and mobile application backends.
+2. **Express**: State machine of type: `Express` is used for high-volume, event-processing workloads such as IoT data ingestion, streaming data processing and transformation, and mobile application backends.
 They can run for up to five minutes.

 ### State
 States receive input, perform actions to produce some output, and pass the output to other states.
 States are of different types which determine the nature of the functions a state can perform.
 Some of the commonly used types are:
 1. **Task**: A state of type `task` represents a single unit of work performed by a state machine.
 All the work in a state machine is performed by tasks.
 The work is performed by using an activity or an AWS Lambda function, or by passing parameters to the API actions of other services.
-2. **Parallel**: Begin parallel branches of execution
+2. **Parallel**: State of type `parallel` is used to trigger multiple branches of execution.
-3. **Map**: Dynamically iterate steps
+3. **Map**: We can dynamically iterate steps with a state of type `map`.
-4. **Choice**: Make a choice between branches of execution
+4. **Choice**: We use this type of state as decision points within a state machine to choose among multiple branches of execution.
-5. **Fail or Succeed**: Stop execution with a failure or success
+5. **Fail or Succeed**: We can stop the execution with a failure or success.

-The state object represents a task for execution.
-It contains the following attributes:
-`Type`: A state can be of type: `Task`
-`Resource`: ARN of the resource to be executed
-`Next`: Name of the next state which should be executed after the current state finishes execution

-This way the state machine executes one state after another till it has no more states to execute.

-Each state takes an input and generates an output.
-The output of a state is fed as the input of the next state.
 We also have mechanisms for transforming the inputs and the outputs with JSONpath expressions.
+The state machine executes one state after another till it has no more states to execute.
 We will understand these concepts further by implementing a sample `checkout` process of an e-commerce application with a state machine.

 ## Introducing The Example: Checkout Process
 Let us take an example of a `checkout` process in an application.
 This `checkout` process will typically consist of the following steps: